rupakbera21/World-Bank-Data/README.md

 ## Contributions

-Feel free to contribute to the game by opening issues or submitting pull requests.
+Feel free to contribute by opening issues or submitting pull requests.

 ## License